Digital Voice: Using the BT Advanced Digital Phone with Alexa

 With your BT Advanced Digital Home phone with Alexa built in, there are three ways that you can block calls:

 i.
 Block a number before answering it.
 Press Block on the left hand soft key as the incoming call rings.
-You'll hear your phone answer the call and add the number to your Personal Blacklist.
+You'll hear your phone answer the call and add the number to your Personal Blocked List.

 Ii.
 Block the number during the call Press Options during the call and then select Block.
-The number will be added to your Personal Blacklist
+The number will be added to your Personal Blocked List.

 iii.
 Block the number after the call.
 After you've hung up, press Menu and then Select.
-The handset will dial into your BT Call Protect menu and you have the option to add the last number to your Personal Blacklist.
+The handset will dial into your BT Call Protect menu and you have the option to add the last number to your Personal Blocked List.

 The product uses DECT Technology therefore each handset has a range of up to 50m indoors/300m outdoors from the base station (in ideal conditions).